Moerill/token-mold/README.md

 ## Bug Reporting and Feature Suggestions
 Go to the [GitHub's issue board](https://github.com/Moerill/Token-Mold/issues) and create an issue with the template fitting to what you want to post and follow its instructions.

-**I will only take a quick glance at half hearted bug reports or Discord mentions!
-Don't expect me to react there!**
+**I will ignore bug reports ignoring the issue template or Discord mentions!**
+Its not difficult to put at least some effort into something that you want someone else to put their spare time into to fix!

 ## Attribution
 Special thanks to Discord User @trdischat for providing the awesome name generation algorithm and data!